Ping-Foundation/Yeng/README.md

 # Yeng-App
-Yengg(Young engineers) app is designed specially for KTU community.
+Yengg(Young engineers) app is designed specially for KTU University students in Kerala,India.
 All students/professionals can contribute this project.

+Our vision to create an university mobile platform for all Universities.

 Server :-